 Figure 1 below shows a simple schematic of a generic sonar sensor in action.
-An ultrasonic sound burst, or ping, is emitted from the transducer, the sound waves travel until reflected off of an object, and the echoed sound waves return to the transducer.
-The echo may be of smaller amplitude, but the carrier frequency should be the same as the ping.
-An external timer records the time-of-flight (the time that the sound waves take to travel to and from the object), which can be converted to a distance measurement when considering the speed of sound in air.
-As the transmitted sound waves propagate from the transducer, they expand in the shape of a cone of angle q as depicted in Figure 1 below.
+An ultrasonic sound burst, or ping, of a given frequency is emitted from the transducer, the sound waves travel until reflected off of an object, and the echoed sound waves return to the transducer.
+The echoed wave may have a smaller amplitude than the ping, but the frequency should be the same.
+An external timer records the time-of-flight (the time that the sound waves take to travel to and from the object), which can be converted to a distance measurement by considering the speed of sound in air.
+As the transmitted sound waves propagate from the transducer, they expand in the shape of a cone of angle $\theta$ as depicted in Figure 1 below.
 This cone defines the area over which the sonar is effective.